tournesol-app/tournesol/infra/README.md

 requests coming from its own host.

-Users having an account on the server can access this interface by using an SSH connection.
+Users having an account on the server can access this interface by using an SSH connection and a SOCKS proxy.

 ### Example: accessing the staging admin

 First, you need to configure in your web browser a local proxy SOCKS using SOCKS v5 at `127.0.0.1:8080`.
-To avoid sending all your web traffic to the staging server, you can use a browser extention to easily configure your proxy.
+To greatly ease the configuration you can use a browser extention instead of using the default browser interface.

 - Mozilla Firefox: [FoxyProxy Standard][foxy-proxy-firefox]
 - Google Chrome: [FoxyProxy Standard][foxy-proxy-chromium]